-When buying or selling a corporate business, the owners and investors have a choice: the transaction can be a purchase and sale of assets or a purchase and sale of common stock.
-The buyer of the assets or stock (the “Acquirer”) and the seller of the business (the “Target”) will be motivated to different answers to this question.
-This guide compares the Asset Purchase vs Stock Purchase decision in more detail.
+When buying or selling a business, the owners and investors have a choice: the transaction can be a purchase and sale of assets or a purchase and sale of common stock.
+The buyer of the assets or stock (the “Acquirer”) and the seller of the business (the “Target”) can have various reasons for preferring one type of sale over the other.
+This guide examines the Asset Purchase vs Stock Purchase decision in detail.

-Most acquisitions can be consummated either as an asset or a stock transaction.
-Where an asset transaction is favored, a variety of issues must be considered as the transaction is actually a sale of each of the individual assets and an assumption of agreed upon liabilities.
+Most acquisitions can be structured either as an asset transaction or as a stock transaction.
+Where an asset transaction is favored, a variety of issues must be considered – as the transaction is actually the sum of the sales of each of the individual assets and an assumption of agreed upon liabilities.

-In an asset sale, the seller retains possession of the legal entity and the buyer purchases individual assets of the company, such as equipment, fixtures, leaseholds, licenses, goodwill, trade secrets, trade names, telephone numbers, and inventory.
+In doing an asset sale, the seller remains as the legal owner of the entity, while the buyer purchases individual assets of the company, such as equipment, licenses, goodwill, customer lists, and inventory.

-Asset sales generally do not include cash and the seller typically retains the long-term debt obligations.
-This is commonly referred to as a cash-free, debt-free transaction.
+Asset sales generally do not include purchasing the Target’s cash, and the seller typically retains its long-term debt obligations.
+Such a sale is characterized as cash-free and debt-free.

-Normalized net working capital is also typically included in a purchase agreement.
-Net working capital often includes accounts receivable, inventory, prepaid expenses, accounts payable, and accrued expenses.
+Normalized net working capital is typically included in an asset purchase agreement.
+Net working capital is comprised of items such as accounts receivable, inventory, and accounts payable.

-Here are several advantages of an asset purchase vs stock purchase:
+Here are several advantages of an asset purchase transaction:

-Here are several disadvantages of an asset purchase vs stock purchase:
+Here are several disadvantages of an asset purchase as compared to a stock purchase:

-Here are several advantages of a stock purchase vs asset purchase:
+The following are several advantages of doing a stock purchase:

-Here are several disadvantages of a stock purchase vs asset purchase:
+Here are some of the disadvantages of a stock purchase:

 This guide to evaluating an Asset Purchase vs Stock Purchase has highlighted the main pros and cons of each transaction type.
-To keep learning about other forms of M&A transactions, please see these additional resources below:
+To keep learning about other forms of M&A transactions, please see the following additional resources:

 Learn how to model mergers and acquisitions in CFI's M&A Modeling Course!
 Build an M&A model from scratch the easy way with step-by-step instruction.